ace-design/DEPOSIT/publications/companion.md

 conditioning sensors.

 ### Implementation
-The following code presents the implementation (using the DEPOSIT DSL) of the data collection implementing the scenario presented in Sec.
+The following code presents an internal DSL Scala implementation (using the [DEPOSIT DSL](https://github.com/ace-design/DEPOSIT/blob/master/src/main/scala/fr/unice/modalis/cosmic/deposit/dsl/DEPOSIT.scala)) of the data collection implementing the scenario depicted in Sec.
 2.

 On the first two lines, the software engineer defines the name of the data collection policy and the data-type she wants to use.
 Then, she declares the sensors and the collector she needs to use.
 The software engineer defines next the operations she wants to perform on data.
 Finally, she wire the data-flows between the policy elements.